-Number one is probably the hardest, and most contentious, but I am taking the firm stance of paying off debt above everything else.
-Emergency funds are vital but if you are just starting out and have to make the choice I think it's best to get a jump on those high interest payments and put your money towards your debt.
-If tragedy strikes and you have an unexpected expense you may find yourself back where you started, either dipping into your newly funded emergency fund or charging it to your credit card.
-If you do have to use your card, you've at least saved a bit on the interest payments in the meantime.
+There are a lot of parts when it comes to personal finance but don’t get distracted (or overwhelmed) by all the different types of investments or styles of investing.
+When you’re just getting started you want to focus on the basics…paying off debt and having a solid base of savings.
+Everything else will fall into place after that.
+Experts go back and forth about whether or not you should pay off debt first or save an emergency fund first…I’m taking the debt side on this one.
+Emergency funds are vital, but if you are just starting out and have to make a choice, I think it’s best to get a jump on those payments and put your money towards your debt.
+If tragedy strikes and you have an unexpected expense, you may find yourself back where you started, either dipping into your newly funded emergency fund or charging it to your credit card.
+If you do have to use your card, you’ve at least saved a bit on the interest payments in the meantime.

 #2 Tackle that Emergency Fund

-Those first two are the biggies, and the ones that will cause you the most grief if you don't have them handled.
-The next points you have a little more freedom to mix and match, depending on your comfort level and priorities.
-Maybe you split your extra cash equally between the next four points, maybe you go with 50% towards retirement, 30% towards low-interest debt, and 10% to a big ticket item.
+Those first two are the biggies and the ones that will cause you the most grief if you don’t get them handled.
+The next points are a little more flexible, and you can mix and match depending on your comfort level and priorities.
+Maybe you split your extra cash equally between theses four, maybe you go with 50% towards retirement, 30% towards low-interest debt, and 10% to a big ticket item.
 My only stipulation, saving for retirement should be the biggest (or at least equal to the biggest) expenditure on the list.
-I know it's not flashy and fun or as satisfying as paying off a loan but being old and broke isn't what you want, and no, you aren't going to win the lottery.
+I know it’s not flashy and fun or as satisfying as paying off a loan but being old and broke isn’t what you want, and no, you aren’t going to win the lottery.
 Deal?

 Work on that Low-Interest Debt

-If you don't have children you can skip this point but if you do you may want to factor RESP contributions into your monthly budget.
-If you want to set some money aside for your children(s) education, RESP's are a great way to get an additional benefit through the available government grants.
+If you don’t have children, you can skip this point but if you do, you may want to factor RESP contributions into your monthly budget.
+If you want to set some money aside for your children(s) education, RESP’s are an excellent way to get an additional benefit through the available government grants.
 More info here.